The Environment Protection and Biodiversity Conservation Act, 1999 (EPBC Act) is the Australian Government’s environmental legislation.

 HISTORY

-Our breed was founded in 2014 by Brooke Taylor, under the "Australian Lykos Development Project", which set forth a stud book, Breed Standard and Code of Ethics.
+The Lykos Wolfalike breed was founded in 2014 by Lykosia, under the "Australian Lykos Development Project", which set forth a stud book, Breed Standard and Code of Ethics.
 The breeding program stated that they were to to be bred to look like wolves with a temperament suitable for Australian family homes.
-Only domesticated breeds such as the German/Swiss Shepherd, Alaskan Malamute and Siberian Husky and Samoyed were used as the early foundations.
+Only domesticated breeds such as the German/Swiss Shepherd, Alaskan Malamute and Siberian Husky and Samoyed were permitted.

-Brooke envisioned a goal to develop Australia's first wolf-look-a-like breed here in Australia, using healthy dogs with exceptional temperaments, with unique wolfy colour and desired 'wolfy' phenotype.
-The intention was to develop dogs that would be fairly easy for Australian families, but also have the ability to excel in recreational dog sports.
+Lykosia envisioned a goal to develop Australia's first wolf-look-a-like breed here in Australia, using healthy dogs with exceptional temperaments, with unique wolfy colour and desired 'wolfy' phenotype.
+Selective breeding has produced many dogs that are suitable for Australian families, but also have the ability to excel in recreational dog sports.

-This 2015 litter produced Lykosia Caesar, the Lykos who starred in the Volkswagen commercial as a wolf.
+This 2015 litter produced Lykosia Caesar, a Lykos from the first litter born in 2015, who starred in a Volkswagen commercial, playing a wolf.
 The combination of Meira and Oreo produced some outstanding puppies, including an accredited assistance dog and a dog who did therapy work in an aged care home.
+Since then, many dogs descending from those original bloodlines have been accredited and training in assistance and sporting roles.

 Oreo - foundation sire